quintel/documentation/modules/industry/README.markdown

-The biggest **technical** debt in the metal subsector is the *coupling carrier* which was added to the graph and Etengine to deal with the requirement that two converters should *both* be increases/decreased when one is updated by the user.
+The biggest **technical** debt in the metal subsector is the *coupling carrier* which was added to the graph and Etengine to deal with the requirement that two converters should *both* be increased/decreased when one is updated by the user.
 This is needed for the industry, because the same metal factory has some energy use in it, and transformation processes.
-These cannot be combined, since that would lead to the loss of information and circularities.
+These cannot be combined in a single converter, since that would lead to the loss of information and circularities.

 ### Current fall out